KROWNCOMMUNITY/Krown.Club-constitution/constitution.md

 &nbsp;&nbsp;&nbsp; **5.4**  Each candidate for the position of Custodian must be a Member and may be an individual or a legal entity.

-&nbsp;&nbsp;&nbsp; **5.5**  Custodians shall be nominated, elected and appointed in accordance with the procedure, qualifications and mechanism prescribed by Nomination Directive, from time to time, which Nomination Directive shall include, but shall not be limited to, provisions requiring each candidate to make a declaration specifying the emoluments that such candidate shall require if appointed, up to a maximum amount of one (1) EOS for each one (1) lunar cycle (27.321 days) term, (&quot;Candidate Emoluments Declaration&quot;), such maximum amount being subject to change by Special Resolution.
+&nbsp;&nbsp;&nbsp; **5.5**  Custodians shall be nominated, elected and appointed in accordance with the procedure, qualifications and mechanism prescribed by Nomination Directive, from time to time, which Nomination Directive shall include, but shall not be limited to, provisions requiring each candidate to make a declaration specifying the emoluments that such candidate shall require if appointed, up to a maximum amount of one (1) EOS for each one (1) lunar cycle (29.5306days) term, (&quot;Candidate Emoluments Declaration&quot;), such maximum amount being subject to change by Special Resolution.

-&nbsp;&nbsp;&nbsp; **5.6**  Each Custodian shall hold office for the term of calendar month, commencing at midnight on the date of appointment and concluding on the final day of such lunar cycle, save and except that the term for the first Custodian Board, superseding the Genesis Board, shall be deemed to commence at midnight of the day of attainment of the Activation Threshold.
+&nbsp;&nbsp;&nbsp; **5.6**  Each Custodian shall hold office for the term of one (1) lunar cycle, commencing at midnight on the date of appointment and concluding on the final day of such lunar cycle, save and except that the term for the first Custodian Board, superseding the Genesis Board, shall be deemed to commence at midnight of the day of attainment of the Activation Threshold.

 &nbsp;&nbsp;&nbsp; **5.7**  In the case of a Custodian who is an individual the term of office for such member shall terminate on the individual’s death, resignation or removal.
 The bankruptcy, resignation or removal of a corporate Custodian shall terminate the term of office of such Custodian.